quercia-dev/Attimo/README.md

 Studying Mathematics for AI inspired us to experiment with [Quantified Self](https://quantifiedself.com/), which ultimately inspired us to start the project.

 ### Active developers
-Attimo is primarily developed by [Tommaso Ferracina](https://github.com/tferracina/) and [Tebe Nigrelli](https://github.com/tebe-nigrelli).
+Attimo is primarily developed by [Tebe Nigrelli](https://github.com/tebe-nigrelli) and [Tommaso Ferracina](https://github.com/tferracina/).